abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Availability**: numerical atomic orbital basis
-- **Description**: print energy and force labels and descriptors for DeePKS training
+- **Description**: Print labels and descriptors for DeePKS training in OUT.${suffix}.
+The names of these files start with "deepks".
 - **Note**: In `LCAO` calculation, the path of a numerical descriptor (an `orb` file) is needed to be specified under the `NUMERICAL_DESCRIPTOR` tag in the `STRU` file.
 For example:

   ```text